-The Corsair K63 Wireless is an exceptional gaming keyboard.
+The Corsair K63 Wireless is an amazing gaming keyboard.
 Its Cherry MX Red switches feel light and responsive, and it has backlighting for those who like to game in the dark.
-You can reprogram or set macros to any key, but there aren't any dedicated macro keys for MMO games.See our Gaming recommendations
+Also, its latency over a wired connection is impressively low, although it's a bit higher when used with the receiver or over Bluetooth.
+You can reprogram or set macros to any key, but there aren't any dedicated macro keys for MMO games.

-The K63 Wireless is a good office keyboard.
-It's comfortable to type on and it comes with a wrist rest.
+The Corsair K63 Wireless is a good office keyboard.
+It's comfortable to type on, and it comes with a wrist rest.
 The Cherry MX Red switches are easy to type on, but they don't provide any tactile feedback, making it harder to tell if a keystroke was registered.
-Typing noise is minimal, though, and the keyboard has excellent compatibility with most operating systems.See our Office recommendations
+Typing noise is minimal, though, and the keyboard has excellent compatibility with most operating systems.

-The K63 Wireless is a great keyboard for programming or coding.
-The typing quality is great and it's comfortable to type on for long periods.
-You can reprogram or set a macro to any key, but customization is limited to Windows and macOS only.See our Programming recommendations
+The Corsair K63 Wireless is a good keyboard for programming or coding.
+The typing quality is great,t and it's comfortable to type on for long periods.
+You can reprogram or set a macro to any key, but customization is limited to Windows and macOS only.

-The keyboard comes with a long micro-USB cable for charging and it can be used wired as well.
+The keyboard comes with a long micro-USB cable for charging, and it can be used wired as well.

-The K63 Wireless can connect through its USB receiver or through Bluetooth, which allows you to pair to two devices at the same time.
+The Corsair K63 Wireless can connect through its USB receiver or through Bluetooth, which allows you to pair to two devices at the same time.
 You can switch between them by pressing FN + F9/F10.

 There are a few extra features on this keyboard.
 There are dedicated media control keys, a Windows lock key to prevent accidentally minimizing your game, and a button to adjust the brightness of the backlighting.
 There are also hotkeys to switch between connected devices (wireless USB or Bluetooth), a hotkey to put the computer to sleep, and hotkeys for navigating mobile devices running on Android (back, home, overview, and search).

-The K63 Wireless uses standard Cherry MX Red switches.
+The Corsair K63 Wireless uses standard Cherry MX Red switches.
 They require a bit of force to actuate, especially for linear switches, and they don't provide any tactile feedback.
 The pre-travel distance is slightly higher than the usual 2mm, but it shouldn't be noticeable for most people.

 Typing quality is great.
 The linear switches are easy to actuate and the keys are very stable.
 Key spacing is fairly standard, which can help with typing accuracy, but there's no tactile feedback to let you know when a key press has been registered.
-It feels very responsive and it doesn't cause any fatigue when typing for a long time.
+It feels very responsive, and it doesn't cause any fatigue when typing for a long time.

-Typing on this keyboard is quiet.
+The linear Cherry MX Red switches on our unit are quiet.
 You shouldn't have any issues using it in a quiet environment.

 This keyboard has excellent compatibility with various operating systems.
 Everything works well on Windows, and although all keys function properly on Linux and Android, there's no customization software.
 On macOS, the context menu doesn't work, and on iOS and iPadOS, the function keys don't work.

-The Corsair K63 wireless mechanical gaming keyboard is available in two variants, with the only difference between them being the color of the backlighting; there's blue and ice blue.
-While we tested the blue LED variant, we expect most of our results to be valid for the ice blue variant too.
+The Corsair K63 Wireless Mechanical Gaming Keyboard is available in two variants, with the only difference between them being the color of the backlighting; there's blue and ice blue.
+While we tested the blue LED variant, we expect most of our results to be valid for the ice blue variant, too.
 There's also a wired version of this keyboard, which has red LED backlighting.

-The K63 wireless was designed to work with the Corsair Lapboard, which is meant for use with home theater PCs, as it allows you to sit back on the couch and still have proper support for the keyboard and mouse.
+The K63 Wireless was designed to work with the Corsair Lapboard, which is meant for use with home theater PCs, as it allows you to sit back on the couch and still have proper support for the keyboard and mouse.
 It's sold separately, but it's often sold as a bundle with the keyboard.

 The Corsair K63 Wireless is an excellent mechanical gaming keyboard.
 When compared to other keyboards in this price range, its build quality isn't as good and it lacks full RGB backlighting.
 However, it's more versatile than other keyboards, as it can be used on a desk or in conjunction with the Corsair Lapboard if you have a home theater PC.
 For other options, check out our recommendations for the best keyboards, the best gaming keyboards, and the best wireless keyboards.

 The Corsair K63 Wireless Mechanical Gaming Keyboard is better than the Corsair K68 RGB.
 These two keyboards are very similar in design, as the K68 is basically a full-size, wired version of the K63 with RGB backlighting.
-However, since the K68 is wired, it doesn't have a multi-device pairing feature and it can't be used with mobile devices.
+However, since the K68 is wired, it doesn't have a multi-device pairing feature, and it can't be used with mobile devices.